-We are a biopharmaceutical company focused on the discovery, development, and the commercialization of therapeutics based on naturally-derived or synthetically manufactured cannabis compounds through our partnership with the University of Mississippi, or UM.
+We are a biopharmaceutical company focused on the discovery, development, and the commercialization of cannabis-based therapeutics through our partnership with the University of Mississippi, or UM.
 UM has held the only contract to cultivate cannabis for research purposes on behalf of the Federal Government since 1968, and it has significant expertise in cannabis cultivation and the extraction, separation, process and manufacture of cannabis extracts.
-We are currently UM's sole partner for the development and commercialization of drugs developed from cannabis extracts, or cannabinoids, and the success of this partnership will depend on the successful navigation of the complex regulatory framework for the cultivation and handling of cannabis, conducting research on cannabis extracts, and developing and commercializing controlled substances in the United States.
+We are currently UM's sole partner for the development and commercialization of drugs derived from cannabis extracts, or cannabinoids, and the realization of this partnership will depend on the successful navigation of the complex regulatory framework for the cultivation and handling of cannabis in the United States.